chanalonwon/vue_bootstrap_flask_crud/README.md

 # vue_bootstrap_flask_curd
-A basical todo project using vue, bootstrap and flask.
+A basical curd project using vue, bootstrap, bootstrap-vue and flask.